 Divine Worship is a third form of the Roman Rite, that was reintroduced to the Catholic Church in 1984 after nearly five centuries in Protestant exile.
 During this period, many elements of Divine Worship were preserved in the Anglican Book of Common Prayer.
 When some Anglicans began converting back to the Catholic Church in the 1970s and 80s, they requested to bring the Catholic elements of their liturgy and patrimony with them.
 Pope St. John Paul II agreed and with that Divine Worship was restored as a fully Catholic liturgy.
 It was an ecumenical triumph!

 After the creation of the first Ordinariates between 2011 to 2012 by Pope Benedict XVI, Divine Worship underwent some revisions which more closely associated it with pre-reformation English (Sarum) Catholic liturgy.
 All of this was done with the assistance and oversight of Rome.
-The English Patrimony is generally high church, which means it has many traditional characteristics.
+This Medieval English Patrimony is generally high church, which means it has many traditional characteristics.
 Our liturgy is celebrated with the priest facing ad orientem (liturgical east) and communion is always served on the tongue while kneeling.
 Overall, the liturgy is close enough to a regular Catholic Mass that any regular Catholic should have no problem easily adapting to it.
 An FAQ on Divine Worship can be seen here.
 More information on the ecclesial context and history of Divine Worship can be read at Bishop Lopes' Hillenbrand_Lecture.
 A video of a full Divine Worship Mass, celebrated in Orlando by Bishop Lopes, can also be viewed here...

 Do you speak English as your native language?
 If so, then Saint George means something to you whether you realize it or not.
 Five-hundred years ago, a tiny little country on an island in the North Atlantic began the most dramatic expansion in the history of the world.
 English culture, religion, law, language and heritage, were exported first to North America, then Central America, then Africa, Australia and New Zealand.
 For a time, it became the largest empire in the history of the world.
 The sun never set on the English Empire, because it controlled a portion of every corner of the globe.
 The empire fell apart rather quickly, just a hundred years ago, but its legacy remains.
 The reason why we speak English today is because of its influence.